 A variety of teaching methods are employed, including lectures and extensive practical work.
 Some teachers opt for a flipped or blended learning approach, in which students are expected to engage with material ahead of class, in preparation for practical activities and discussions in class.
 We use a variety of individual and group activities, including problem solving activities, group discussions, presentations, critical appraisal, role play, and exercises with various data sets and computational tools.

 Students are also expected to engage in a substantial amount of additional study time per module, to be spent on activities that include reading and assignments.
 Students are assigned to a small course supervision group, under the guidance of a Course Supervisor.
 Dissertation Supervisors support student work on dissertations.
 These supervisions combine to form an integral part of student learning throughout the year.

 In order to pass the degree overall, a candidate must pass eleven modules, including five core modules, and the dissertation.
-Each component is graded as fail, pass or distinction.
-To gain a distinction for the degree, a candidate must gain distinction in at least five of those modules and in the dissertation The module assessment deadlines are spread throughout the academic year, from November to July, with deadlines typically around one week after completion of related module teaching.
+Each component is graded as refer, pass or distinction.
+The module assessment deadlines are spread throughout the academic year, from November to July, with deadlines typically around one week after completion of related module teaching.